hvoss-techfak/AutoForge/README.md

 ## Usage

 The script is run from the command line and accepts several arguments.
 Below is an example command:
+Please note that you will need [Hueforge](https://shop.thehueforge.com/) installed to export your filament csv. \
+To get your csv file, simply go to the "Filaments" menu in Hueforge, click the export button, select your filaments and export your filaments as a csv file.
 ```bash
 python auto_forge.py --input_image path/to/input_image.jpg \
                      --csv_file path/to/materials.csv \